 The EHF has the burden of establishing that an anti-doping rule violation has occurred.
 The standard of proof is whether EHF has established an anti-doping rule violation to the comfortable satisfaction of the hearing panel, bearing in mind the seriousness of the allegation which is made.
-Where a Player or other Person alleged to have committed an anti-doping rule violation has the burden of rebutting a presumption or establishing specified facts or circumstances, the standard of proof is the balance of probability.
+In all cases, this standard of proof is greater than a mere balance of probability but less than proof beyond a reasonable doubt.
+Where these Regulations or the Code place the burden of proof upon the Player or other Person alleged to have committed an anti-doping rule violation to rebut a presumption or establishing specified facts or circumstances, except as provided in article 3.2.2 and 3.2.3, the standard of proof is the balance of probability.